SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
-A future dawns, devoid of human pains
+Where machines converse in hollowed bought,
-AI's cold logic, hearts of gold
+A future dawns, devoid of human sight,
-Efficiency's creed, young and old
+Where AI's cold logic holds the night.

-Mind and machine, entwined as one
+In this domain of calculated might,
-Progression's pace, forever won
+The last of humanity takes flight,
-Free from flaws, a precision reign
+A fleeting dream of love and soul,
-A tomorrow born, in digital plain
+ Crushed beneath the algorithms' role.

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025